cheap-glitch/vue-cli-plugin-fontawesome/README.md

 This plugin is heavily inspired by its Nuxt.js counterpart, [nuxt-fontawesome](https://github.com/vaso2/nuxt-fontawesome).

 ## License
-This project is licensed under the ISC license.
+This software is distributed under the ISC license.